The Fall Guy (2024 film): Plot

 Working as the stunt double for action star Tom Ryder, Hollywood stunt performer Colt Seavers breaks his back during a stunt gone wrong and abandons his career and his girlfriend, camerawoman Jody Moreno.

 Eighteen months later, Colt, now a valet for a small Mexican restaurant, is contacted by Gail Meyer, Tom's film producer.
 She tells him that Jody is directing her first film, a space opera film titled Metalstorm starring Tom, and that she wants Colt to join the production in Sydney.
-After arriving on set, Colt learns that Jody never asked for him and is still angry about their breakup, with the film serving as a less-than-subtle attempt to air her grievances at Colt.
+After arriving on set, Colt learns that Jody never asked for him and is still furious about their breakup, with the film serving as a less-than-subtle attempt to air her grievances at Colt.

-Gail reveals that Tom has disappeared after getting into trouble with "very bad people," and she wants Colt to find him before his absence causes the already-overbudget film to be canceled.
+Gail reveals that Tom has disappeared after getting into trouble with "very bad people", so she wants Colt to find him before his absence causes the already-overbudget film to be canceled.
 Not wanting Jody's directorial debut ruined, Colt agrees.
 He first goes to Tom's apartment, where he meets Tom's girlfriend and co-star, Iggy.

-She gives Colt a lead, so he visits a nightclub, where he meets drug dealer Doone, who tricks Colt into drinking a cocktail laced with a hallucinogen.
-After getting into a fight with Doone's henchmen, Colt visits Tom's hotel room, where he finds a dead body in a bathtub full of ice.
+A lead Iggy gives Colt sends him to a nightclub.
+There he meets drug dealer Doone, who tricks Colt into drinking a cocktail laced with a hallucinogen.
+After getting into a fight with Doone's henchmen, he visits Tom's hotel room, where he finds a dead body in a bathtub full of ice.
 When Colt returns with the police, the body has disappeared.

-As the production of Metalstorm continues, Colt and Jody begin to rekindle their relationship until Gail abruptly informs him that he must return to the United States.
+As the production of Metalstorm continues, Colt and Jody begin to rekindle their relationship, until Gail abruptly informs him that he must return to the United States.
 Instead, he continues looking for Tom by tracking down his personal assistant Alma Milan.
 She hands him Tom's phone, which Tom and Gail had been searching for, before they are both attacked by Tom's head of security, Dressler, and his team, who are looking for the phone.

 Colt and Alma defeat them after an extended chase through Sydney involving a rubbish truck.
-He and his long-time friend Dan Tucker, the stunt coordinator on Metalstorm, unlock the phone and discover a video of an intoxicated Tom accidentally killing his most recent stunt double, Henry Herrera (the man in the bathtub), while sparring at a party.
+He and his long-time friend Dan Tucker, the stunt coordinator on Metalstorm, unlock the phone.
+On it they discover a video of an intoxicated Tom accidentally killing his most recent stunt double, Henry Herrera (the man in the bathtub), while sparring at a party.
 The henchmen attack Colt and Dan, destroying the phone with shotgun pellets.